All blogsCommercial Real estate October 31, 2025

 plaza.
 With new tenants focusing on wellness, dining, and local culture, this mixed-use

-center is establishing itself as a lively social hub.
+The center is establishing itself as a lively social hub.
 Recent additions, such as Black Rock

-Coffee Bar, Tap & Vine, Cold Stone Creamery, and Children’s Museum, have
+Coffee Bar, Tap & Vine, Cold Stone Creamery, and Children’s Museum have

 transformed the tenant mix, combining convenience with community experiences.